Series LLC in Delaware (What Is It & How to Get One?)

 The Formation of Series LLC in Delaware

-Each child LLC should have its own registered agent or a company providing registered agent services in Delaware that will be in charge of receiving legal notices on behalf of the LLC.
-A registered agent must have a physical address in Delaware.
+Each series needs its own registered agent — an individual or company responsible for receiving legal notices on its behalf.
+That agent must have a physical address in Delaware.

 - The name of your LLC